Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Conclusions and final comments

+We have investigated the validity of the semiclassical approximation for both the scalar and spin-$\frac{1}{2}$ fields using two different classical current profiles which are shown along with the resulting electric field (if backreaction effects are ignored) in Fig.~\ref{electric_profiles2.0}.

-In the zero mass limit for the spin $\frac{1}{2}$ field, the solutions to the semiclassical backreaction equations are completely determined by the axial anomaly.
-In this case, there is no growth whatsoever in the relative difference $R_Q$, and thus our criterion is satisfied for homogeneous solutions.
-We have investigated the behaviors of solutions in the small mass case, i.e., $m^2 \ll qE_0 $, and found that they smoothly approach those found in the zero mass limit.
-Thus our criterion appears to be satisfied in the small mass limit as well.
-Note that in this limit there is a great deal of particle production and backreaction effects are very strong (see Fig.~\ref{fig:small-m-fermion} and \ref{fig:small-m-fermion10}).
-Although there is no solvable massless limit for spin $0$ field, we have also checked numerically that the semiclassical approximation seems to be better as we decrease the mass of the created particles (see Fig.~\ref{fig:small-m-scalar}).
-We remark, nevertheless, that this particular result might be tied to the two-dimensional setting assumed in this analysis.
+In the zero-mass limit for the spin-$\frac{1}{2}$ field, the solutions to the semiclassical backreaction equations are completely determined by the axial anomaly.
+In this case, there is no growth whatsoever in the relative difference $R_Q$, and thus, for the approximate homogeneous solutions to the linear response equation that we considered, our criterion appears to be satisfied.
+We have investigated the behaviors of solutions in the small-mass case, i.e., $m^2 \ll qE_0 $, and found that they smoothly approach those found in the zero-mass limit.
+Thus, for the same type of solutions to the linear response equation, our criterion appears to be satisfied in the small-mass limit as well.
+Note that in this limit there is a great deal of particle production and backreaction effects are very strong (see Figs.~\ref{fig:small-m-fermion} and \ref{fig:small-m-fermion10}).
+Although there is no solvable massless limit for spin-$0$ field, we have also checked numerically that there is less growth in $R_Q$ with time as we decrease the mass of the created particles (see Fig.~\ref{fig:small-m-scalar}).

 The intermediate case $m^2 \sim q E_0$ is very different.
-In both the asymptotically constant and Sauter pulse models and for both the scalar and spin $\frac{1}{2}$ fields, the value of $R_Q$ appears to grow exponentially once the amount of particle production has become significant.
-This goes on long enough that there is a significant growth in the ratio $R_Q$.
-When backreaction effects begin to substantially modify the behavior of the electric field, the value of $R_Q$ levels off for awhile.
-A similar behavior occurs for the total number of particles.
-Thus in this case our criterion is not satisfied because of the rapid and significant growth in $R_Q$.
-This is similar to breakdown of the semiclassical approximation that was found in~\cite{validitypreheating} for the preheating phase of chaotic inflation when quantized massless scalar fields are coupled to the inflaton field which is a classical massive scalar field.
+In both the asymptotically constant and Sauter pulse models and for both the scalar and spin-$\frac{1}{2}$ fields, once the amount of particle production has become significant, there is a rapid and significant growth in the ratio $R_Q$.
+Thus in this case our criterion is not satisfied because of this growth.
+This is similar to the breakdown of the semiclassical approximation found in Ref.~\cite{validitypreheating} for the preheating phase of chaotic inflation.

+In the large-mass limit where $\frac{q E_0}{m^2} \to 0$, particle production does not occur and the behavior of the electric field can be predicted by classical electrodynamics.
+This is in agreement with the decoupling theorem \cite{APtheorem}.